korbelz/RendRoc/README.md

 download Python 3.7 here: https://www.python.org/

-download this repo, then double click the RendRoc.py or RendGeo.py file to run it.
+download this repo, then double click any of the files ending in .py to run it.

 **RendRoc is a research spark calc**